Xinli0623/Analyzing-Millions-of-NYC-Parking-Violations/README.md

 * I used a while loop to load data from API and upload it to Elasticsearch.
 In a loop, I had a for loop to converted the data format, put them into an iterable “ACTIONS” and after the for loop, I used “helpers.bulk” to upload all rows into Elasticsearch.

-Thirdly, I built and run the docker image and named it “project1”.
+**Thirdly**, I built and run the docker image and named it “project1”.
 Here is my command line.

 docker build -t project1:1.0 project01/